How to Save Money: 19 Simple Tips For More Affordable Living

 16. Adopt Your Next Pet

-17. Buy An Alternative or Vintage Engagement Ring
+Buy An Alternative or Vintage Engagement Ring

 If diamonds are a must for your bride-to-be, consider buying a lab-grown diamond.
 You get all of the sparkles at a lower cost while responsibly sourcing your gemstone.
 Also, learn more about our diamond-hacking tips to get more diamond for your buck!

-18. Read Ebooks and Audiobooks for Free with Libby
+Read Ebooks and Audiobooks for Free with Libby

 The library card perks aren’t done quite yet.
-If you’re an avid ebook reader, your Kindle will be working overtime with all the great free ebooks available on Libby .
+If you’re an avid e-book reader, your Kindle will be working overtime with all the great free e-books available on Libby .

-The Libby catalog has thousands of ebooks and audiobooks available online, digitally curated by your local library.
+The Libby catalog has thousands of e-books and audiobooks available online, digitally curated by your local library.
 You can find classics and New York Times Best Sellers, all for free.
 If you’d rather not use data and stream audiobooks from your car, you can even download them from a Wi-Fi connection for offline usage later.
 And unlike Kanopy, there are no limits on how much content you consume on a monthly basis.
 Enjoy!

 19. Cut Out Unnecessary Media Subscriptions

-Consider having one main subscription that you have at all times while cutting out the rest.
-Unless the content you want to watch is platform exclusive, paying a one-time fee to watch new releases is still more affordable than sustaining a long-term subscription.
+Now that you know about Kanopy and Libby, it may be time to cut out your least-used streaming subscription.
+Consider having one main subscription you have at all times.
+Unless the content you want to watch is platform-exclusive, paying a one-time fee to watch new releases is still more affordable than sustaining a long-term subscription.

 Savings.com loves to shop as much as you do, and we’re constantly searching for the best coupons in every category and across some of the largest consumer brands on the market.
-You can find weekly coupons, seasonal deals, and even more deep-dive savings articles like this one in the Savvy section of our website.
+You can find weekly coupons, seasonal deals, and even more deep-dive savings articles like this one in the Savvy blog on our website.
 We also do giveaways on social media, so follow along for a chance to win gift cards to some of your favorite stores.